 - Employees are kept up-to-date and trained on new procedures

 - Trends and anomalies can be monitored and improved

 In fact, if and when lawyers get involved, having SOPs in place—and easily accessible through a digital platform with audit trails—makes a huge difference.
 Quality standard operating procedures show lawyers and the courts that a company adheres to standards and regulations.
 Quality management plans include strong technical and management SOP.

 The American Society for Quality (ASQ) defines quality as both:

 - the characteristics of a product or service that bear on its ability to satisfy stated or implied need, and

 - a product or service free of deficiencies.

 Without proper implementation and at-your-fingertips access, new SOPs can be ineffective, unused, or unsafe.
 As part of any quality assurance plan, SOP implementation is key.

-- Distributing the SOP to the relevant employees
+- Automate SOP assignments for relevant employees

-- Monitoring employee performance of the SOP
+- Monitor employee performance of SOPs

 - Review, update, and revise SOPs as necessary